AUTHOR: Sarah Cross

 SUMMARY: Just before her 16th birthday, Mira runs away from her two godmothers who raised her in search of her parents’ gravestones and her own mysterious past.
 When she gets to Beau Rivage, the town where she was born, Mira finds things are not at all like they seem.
 Two brothers are at odds concerning Mira–one pushes her to leave as soon as possible, the other drawing her close to convince her to stay.

 REVIEW: Kill Me Softly?
 More like Kill Me NOW.
 73 pages in, and I am done.
 We’ll start with Mira.
 What a brat!
 For no real reason at all, she lies and runs away from two caring godmothers who raised her from infancy to find some tombstones in a faraway town she’s never been to?
-Then, when she gets there, it suddenly dawns on her that she can’t make a hotel reservation at her age?
+Then, when she gets there, it suddenly dawns on her that she can’t make a hotel reservation because she is only fifteen?
 She had planned to run away for eight months before she actually did it; did a hotel reservation never occur to her?
 And those tombstones she was looking for?
 Nope, she never Googled her parents’ names to see where they might be located; she just thought she’d walk around a strange city to see if she could find them.
 FAIL.

 So Mira gets to Beau Rivage and hangs out in an all-night casino/restaurant so she won’t have to walk the streets alone and hungry.
 So it’s perfectly logical that a 21-year old man-boy “rescues” her by offering to put her up in his daddy’s expensive hotel and pays for everything, even though he does not know her from Adam.
 And she thinks this is a good idea?
 It never, ever occurs to her that this man-boy might want something more from the lovely and incredibly naive Mira.
 Not even when he tells her to stay out of his Red Room of Pain, or else.
 Of course his motives are genuine–just look how hawt he is, y’all!